modm-io/modm/src/modm/platform/core/cortex/module.md

 calls this function in Assembly without accessing the stack.

-It is strongly recommended to only read/write registers in this function, and perhaps even write this function in Assembly if deemed necessary. *Do not initialize the device clock, leave the default clock undisturbed*!
+It is strongly recommended to only read/write registers in this function, and perhaps even write this function in Assembly if deemed necessary.

 ### Additional Initialization